-When preparing food in a microwave, always use heat-resistant cookware that is suitable for microwave use.
-Observe the notes on cookware suitable for microwaves.
+When preparing food in a microwave, always use heatresistant cookware that is suitable for microwave use.
+Observe the notes on cookware suitable for microwaves. $\rightarrow$ "Microwave" on page 21

 When you place your cookware onto the wire rack, slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.
-Note: To test in microwave mode only, switch off the drying function in the basic settings. → "Basic settings" on page 18
+Note: To test in microwave mode only, switch off the drying function in the basic settings. $\rightarrow$ "Basic settings" on page 20

-- ☐ Top/bottom heating
+- AD hot air

-- ☑ Circulated air grilling
+- Circulated air grilling

 - Microwave